RillingDev/planning-poker/README.md

 ### Build for Production

 Start the run config `package`.
-This will:

-1. compile the backend.
-2. compile the frontend.
-3. copy the compiled frontend resources into the compiled backend resources.
-4. package everything as JAR.
+This will create an executable JAR file in `./target`.

 ### Architecture